-- Animal care, travel in the context of legal obligations (insofar as these cannot be done online), urgent repairs in the context of vehicle safety and a house move are also considered essential - All travellers to or from Belgium are required to carry a sworn statement (form available from the Minister of the Interior) linked to the Passenger Locator Form and supported by the necessary documents. - All travellers permitted to enter Belgium, regardless of the means of transport must complete and submit a Passenger Locator Form (PLF) no more than 48 hours before arrival.
-Exceptions for:

-- Travellers returning by car following a stay of less than 48 hours abroad or are staying in Belgium for less than 48 hours; - Travellers arriving by train or bus from within the EU or the Schengen area. - Travellers who are residents of Belgium who receive a text message after submitting the Passenger Locator Form are required to enter 10-day self-isolation and undergo testing on day 1 and day 7 of quarantine.
+- Researchers with a hosting agreement; - Residents of border areas: - Journeys as part of everyday activities that are also allowed in Belgium; - Professional reasons when performing work-related activities - Miscellaneous: - Animal care, travel in the context of legal obligations (insofar as these cannot be done online), urgent repairs in the context of vehicle safety and a house move are also considered essential - All travellers to or from Belgium are required to carry a sworn statement (form available from the Minister of the Interior) linked to the Passenger Locator Form and supported by the necessary documents. - All travellers permitted to enter Belgium, regardless of the means of transport must complete and submit a Passenger Locator Form (PLF) no more than 48 hours before arrival.
+Exceptions for: - Travellers returning by car following a stay of less than 48 hours abroad or are staying in Belgium for less than 48 hours; - Travellers arriving by train or bus from within the EU or the Schengen area. - Travellers who are residents of Belgium who receive a text message after submitting the Passenger Locator Form are required to enter 10-day self-isolation and undergo testing on day 1 and day 7 of quarantine.
 If the latter test is negative they can exit self-isolation. - Travellers who are not residents of Belgium, travelling from a red zone, must present a negative PCR test carried out no more than 72 hours before departure. - Those travelling by air, train, bus or boat and spending less than 48 hours in Belgium are exempt from this pre-departure PCR test requirement. - Travellers who are not residents of Belgium who receive a text message after submitting the Passenger Locator Form are required to enter 10-day self-isolation and undergo testing on day 7 of quarantine.
 If the latter test is negative they can exit self-isolation. - All people travelling to Belgium from the United Kingdom, South Africa or South America must quarantine for 10 days with a PCR test on day 1 and day 7. - Holders of Work Permits B can enter once they have requested and obtained a Certificate of Essential travel from the Belgian mission in the country of departure, supported by a letter form the Belgian company or client. - Highly qualified third-country workers seeking a D visa to enter Belgium must have been issued a positive single permit decision (Annex 46).
-This no longer needs to bear the code B29 (for Blue Card). - Non-resident travellers to Belgium for business (not employment) for between 48 and 72 hours may be exempt from the mandatory guarantine requirement. - A Business Travel Assessment (BTA) form must be completed online by the Belgian employer, Belgian client or international organization established in Belgium; - The completed BTA form generates a certificate number that must be entered in the modified Passenger Location Form (PLF) to activate the professional travel section.
+This no longer needs to bear the code B29 (for Blue Card). - Non-resident travellers to Belgium for business (not employment) for between 48 and 72 hours may be exempt from the mandatory quarantine requirement. - A Business Travel Assessment (BTA) form must be completed online by the Belgian employer, Belgian client or international organization established in Belgium; - The completed BTA form generates a certificate number that must be entered in the modified Passenger Location Form (PLF) to activate the professional travel section.
 Without this number, a travel cannot be considered professional. - The Passenger Location Form (PLF) is completed by the traveler before return to arrival in Belgium.
 The PLF provides a self-assessment questionnaire that should allow the government to carry out a risk analysis.
-On this basis, it will be decided whether or not to impose the quarantine. - This also applies to residents of Belgium travelling abroad in connection with cases or projects that necessitate limited interventions on site.
+On this basis, it will be decided whether or not to impose the quarantine.

+This also applies to residents of Belgium travelling abroad in connection with cases or projects that necessitate limited interventions on site.
 There is no time restriction.